securityfirst/tent-content/contents_en/travel/kidnapping/advanced/confinement.md

 ## Do not threaten

-*   Be aware of body language and non-verbal communication styles;
+*   Be aware of body language and non-verbal communication;
 *	Do not threaten to testify or retaliate;
 *	Do not indicate that you recognise kidnappers who are concealing their identity.